dreadsovereign/Eat-the-Burger/README.md

 ## Running Locally

-    To run the application locally and access it in your browser, first set the `PORT` environment variable to the value of your choice.
-An example is shown below.

-	export PORT=3000

-After the `PORT` environment variable has been set, run the Node.js application with the command below.
+To run the application locally, just type:

     node server.js

-The application will now be running locally on `PORT`, in this case that is port 3030.
-You can then access it locally from your browser at the URL `localhost:PORT`, in this case `localhost:3000`.
+Then open the application at port 3000 at the URL: http://localhost:3000.